 Traditional PA Dutch cooking is known for its homestyle heartiness, and you’ll find plenty at Good ‘N Plenty Restaurant!
 If you have a specific dish in mind (like pork & sauerkraut or world-famous fried chicken), they offer table service from their menu of made-to-order dishes — but if you’re in the mood to sample, you can try the family-style dining at Bird-In-Hand Restaurant & Smorgasbord.
 Family Style dining brings you together with people from all over the world.
 You’ll enjoy a wide variety of foods passed around on platters and bowls at a large communal dining table.

 Forget big tour groups.
 Enjoy a conversation with John and Myrna Smucker, owners of Bird-in-Hand Village Inn & Suites.
 The couple — whose Amish ancestors immigrated to Pennsylvania in the 1700s — share insights into the history and beliefs of the Amish and Mennonite communities by highlighting cultural and religious concepts, such as community and peace traditions, and a peek into their everyday lives.

 2. Take in the Amish Country Scenery

-The best choice for enjoying the pastoral scenery of the rural Lancaster countryside is (of course!) via Strasburg Scooters.
+The best choice for enjoying the pastoral scenery of the rural Lancaster countryside is (of course!) via Strasburg Scooter Tours.
 Our family-owned company of Lancaster tourism experts offers guided tours on easy-to-ride 50cc scooters.

 The Country Roads Excursion winds through backcountry roads, with stops for popular Pennsylvania Dutch treats, off-the-beaten-path shops, and unique surprise encounters.
 Date Night in Amish Country gives couples a two-seater scooter for an evening of exceptional views of the countryside, including some of the sites featured on the Covered Bridges Tour, plus Amish farms and schoolhouses.
 You can explore all of our options at our main location in Strasburg, PA.